Columbia University in the City of New York PhD in Middle Eastern Semitic Languages

 Does Columbia Offer an Online PhD in Middle Eastern Semitic Languages?

-Online degrees for the Columbia Middle Eastern semitic Languages doctor’s degree program are not available at this time.
+Columbia does not offer an online option for its Middle Eastern semitic Languages doctor’s degree program at this time.
 To see if the school offers distance learning options in other areas, visit the Columbia Online Learning page.

 Columbia Doctorate Student Diversity for Middle Eastern Semitic Languages